 Black Friday is always the highlight of the online shopping industry, as it’s the period that can make or break an online store’s profits for the year.

-So every year, we study Black Friday emails: what’s different?
+So every year, we study Black Friday emails and marketing channels: what’s different?
 What trends are appearing?
 How are consumers changing?

 All so we can keep up with the latest ecommerce trends and stay on top of what our customers want and need.